sat-group/sypet/README.md

 ## Running SyPet

-Having built SyPet, you can the run it with Ant:
+Having built SyPet, you can then run it with Ant:

 ```
 ant sypet -Dargs=path/to/input/file
 ```

-For example:

 ### Docker